gx9702/UA-TypeRepository/Core/Part4/DataTypes/StatusCode/readme.md

 <!-- datatype -->
 ## StatusCode
+Describes a value that is a code representing the outcome of an operation by a Server.
 <!-- end of description -->
 The fields of the StatusCode DataType are defined in the following table: